iterative/dvc.org/static/docs/command-reference/checkout.md

 > the faster link types available.
 These warnings can be turned off setting the
 > `cache.slow_link_warning` config option to `false` with `dvc config cache`.

-The output of `dvc checkout` does not list which data files were restored.
-It does report removed files and files that DVC was unable to restore because they're missing from the <abbr>cache</abbr>.

 This command will fail to checkout files that are missing from the cache.
 In such a case, `dvc checkout` prints a warning message.
-Any files that can be checked out without error will be restored.
+It also lists removed files.
+Any files that can be checked out without error will be restored without being reported individually.

 There are two methods to restore a file missing from the cache, depending on the situation.
 In some cases a pipeline must be reproduced (using `dvc repro`) to